Do You Know What the Average Settlement is for a Tractor Trailer Accident?

 There is no magic formula to calculate a settlement amount, but we can help you figure it out.
 Because each accident is different and unique, the settlement amount will depend on the details of your particular case.

 There are a few things that make a major difference in the amount of settlement awarded by a judge.
-Please keep in mind that the amount awarded by a judge and the amount offered as a settlement are almost always very different.
+Please keep in mind that the amount awarded by a judge and the amount offered as a settlement is almost always very different.

 As a specialist truck accident legal firm, we have the knowledge and expertise to give you estimations that only experienced lawyers would know.
 Our office can help with the calculations on your particular case.